suvarchal/IDV_teleport/README.md

 Outputs (3): Thumbnail image; Animation; and Zipped .zidv file containing all data and displays.
 All are called CASE_NAME.xxx with appropriate xxx suffixes.

 Arguments are used to specify -bbox in lat-lon space, and one or a list of temporal ranges.
-Time ranges are specified as a middle time of the desried time sequence (-t) plus a half-width of the sequence (-td).
+Time ranges are specified as a middle time of the desired time sequence (-t) plus a half-width of the sequence (-td).
 The temporal stride must be set in the template BUNDLE.xidv, and can only be changed in the IDV GUI.

 Requirements: Version 5.3u1 from May 2016 or later [IDV](http://www.unidata.ucar.edu/software/idv/nightly/), and any Python.